In Command Code interactive session

 Manual editing

-You can also edit skills directly:
+You can also edit skills directly via the following paths:

 Edit a skill